 Millennials, Gen X, Y, and Z are all now contributing to the workforce at the same time.
 We’re currently at a point in civilization that is unfamiliar to any neighboring time periods when it comes to number of different age bracket workers all sharing the same workforce.
 Business leaders are needing to put systems in place that can cater to the multiple forms of workers, all with their own unique approaches work.

 Game mechanics have been noted to be the uniting factor that all workforce generations can agree upon.
 Having game aligned business systems in the current digital age makes for the learning process becoming engaging and fun for young and old.

-In the area of long-term gamification efforts, personalisation will be key.
-Whether it be for learning purposes, on-going competitions within a marketing campaign or business platform structures, personalisation will lead the charge in keeping users engaged and involved within the gamification structure.
-The key aspect of all this being that if people are going to put a lot of time and effort into a task, they want to make sure that whatever milestones that they have achieved are recognised, recorded and identified with the individual user.
+In the area of long-term gamification efforts, personalization will be key.
+Whether it be for learning purposes, on-going competitions within a marketing campaign or business platform structures, personalization will lead the charge in keeping users engaged and involved within the gamification structure.
+The key aspect of all this being that if people are going to put a lot of time and effort into a task, they want to make sure that whatever milestones that they have achieved are recognized, recorded and identified with the individual user.

 Having the ability to restructure content according to user preference, along with personalised progressional feedback will be a game changer in the years to come.
 This will be a feature that once it proves itself and puts its roots down, will become an expected and standard feature on all future initiatives.

 Today with the proliferation of social platforms, the users are more interconnected than ever before.
 We predict a latent increasing trend of blending the social elements with e-learning gamification to engage the audience.